AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Kibana/ListKibanaPlugins.md

 # ListKibanaPlugins

-Call the ListKibanaPlugins to obtain the Kibana plug-in list.
+Call ListKibanaPlugins to obtain the Kibana plug-in list.

 ## Debugging